calvellido/sbt-microsites-multiversion/src/main/tut/index.md

 # sbt-microsites-multiversion

-This is a dummy project to test a new functionality in sbt-microsites: a version selector
+This is a dummy project to test a new functionality in sbt-microsites: a version selector.

+This is sbt-microsites-multiversion version 0.2.0.